Orpheuz/MapReduce-FBWordCounter/README.md

 # MapReduce-FBWordCounter
-Hadoop MapReduce that counts the number of times a word is used in a timeline facebook post
+Hadoop MapReduce that counts the number of times words are used in a user feed.

 Hadoop 2.3 + RestFb used.
 Needs a valid access token with user_posts access.